comrumino/cpp-coursework/notes.md

 * state, the value of an object
 * valid state, the idea of a valid value
 * lvalues persist and rvalues are ephemeral
+* lvalue is an object w/ an identifiable memory location
+* rvalue is memory location
 * index/subscript, the value you use in an subscript
 * vector is template, which generates types such as `vector<int>`
 * compound type, type defined in terms of others types such as pointer and reference